Syrup-2005/Comp2042-CW2025/ReadMe.md

   * Summary:
     - This enables players to keep track of how many points they have obtained while playing

+  * Bugs:
+    - The Score Label is not working correctly due to the spacing being restricted

 20th November 2025
 6. Preview of the falling piece, where it will snap at the bottom of the well (Ghost Piece) (Imperfect)